Deregistering for VAT is usually quite straightforward and can be done online or by post.

 Don’t forget to keep all the paperwork to back up your calculations and workings for how you worked out the market value of your stock or assets – in the event of an inspection you would be asked to present these.

-How to Apply for VAT Deregistration by Post
+How to Deregister for VAT by Post

 You can choose to print and complete a VAT7 form which you then post it back to HMRC.
-Their address is on the form.

-How to Apply for VAT Deregistration Online
+How to Deregister for VAT Online

 1 Login to Your Business Tax Account and select the option to ‘Deregister for VAT’ on the right hand side